danielpartida/nft-drop-starter-project/README.md

 # buildspace Solana NFT Drop Project

+## How to run

+- Root folder is ./app folder

 ## Welcome 👋

 To get started with this course, clone this repo and follow these commands: